-Our society grants the news media enormous freedom and privilege.
+Our society grants journalists and the news media enormous freedom and privilege.
 With that freedom comes great responsibility.
 The Graduate School of Journalism expects all members of its community to act according to the highest ethical standards of academia and the journalism profession.

-The duty of journalists is to inform the public in ways that promote understanding of past or current events and the workings of a democratic society.
+The duty of journalists is to inform the public in ways that promote understanding of past or current or upcoming events and the workings of a democratic society.
 To be credible and trustworthy, we seek truth in an unbiased way, always striving for a fair and comprehensive account of events and issues.

 It is not possible to codify all good behavior.
 But we should subject everything we do to the twin tests of honesty and fairness – and remain accountable for the results.
 Some of this is obviously easy to state.
 For example, we should take great care to avoid errors of any kind.
 We should admit mistakes and promptly correct them in a manner likely to reach those who read, saw or heard the erroneous piece.
 We should tap multiple sources for information, identifying them and their motivations whenever feasible.
 We should be reasonable, judicious, and unbiased in setting forth and interpreting facts.
 We should distinguish between news reporting and analytic forms of journalism, including opinion pieces and commentary.